avniproject/avni-canned-reports/README.md

 ## avni-canned-reports
 This project provides default analytics for organisations that run Avni.
 It is integrated to the main web application of Avni - avni-webapp.
-While this can be run standalone against a dev-mode server, or a production server if you can generate a JWT-token and pass it in the url with the parameter "auth-token", the primary purpose is to keep it integrated to the Avni web console.
+While this can be run standalone against a dev-mode server, or a production server if you can generate a JWT-token and pass it in the url with the parameter "authToken", the primary purpose is to keep it integrated to the Avni web console.

 ### Development